onlineeric/EricDemoDotnet/readme.md

 ## Project Ambition

 Beyond this C# implementation, my overarching objective is to create a multi-language demo project that showcases my knowledge and skills.
-I plan to replicate this project in Go and Rust to demonstrate proficiency across these platforms.
-Furthermore, I intend to develop a corresponding user interface using ReactJS, thus highlighting my front-end development capabilities as well.
+I have created a similar project in GoLang, [My Demo Website](https://agreeable-water-061d90800.5.azurestaticapps.net) is connected to both the C# and GoLang backend.

 ## Installation and Running